Skip to main content

 How Do Early Life Stressors Affect Cardiovascular Health?

 The persistent activation of stress response pathways, initiated in early life, contributes to a state of chronic low-grade inflammation.
 This inflammation is not the acute, localized response to injury, but a systemic, subtle activation of the immune system.
 Inflammatory markers, such as C-reactive protein (CRP), often appear elevated in individuals with a history of early adversity.
-This sustained inflammatory state directly damages the delicate lining of blood vessels, known as the endothelium, a critical step in the development of atherosclerosis.

 Moreover, early life stress can alter the autonomic nervous system’s balance.
-The controls involuntary bodily functions, including heart rate, blood pressure, and digestion.
+The autonomic nervous system controls involuntary bodily functions, including heart rate, blood pressure, and digestion.
 It comprises two main branches ∞ the sympathetic nervous system, responsible for “fight or flight” responses, and the parasympathetic nervous system, which promotes “rest and digest.”
 A history of early adversity often shifts this balance toward sympathetic dominance, leading to elevated resting heart rate, increased blood pressure variability, and reduced heart rate variability (HRV), all markers associated with increased cardiovascular risk.

 Early life stress can lead to chronic inflammation and sympathetic nervous system dominance, increasing cardiovascular vulnerability.